 You can see that generic keywords are at the top for search results – just look at pensions with a max of 70k per month.
 But with the increased volumes comes competition to be higher up the search results.
 Whilst it’s not impossible to be on the first page, you can bet that you will have to have a higher number of hours dedicated to achieving the first page, meaning the cost of this will be higher.

 If you look at where keywords add a locality to the research, this is where opportunity exists.
 For example, if I wasn’t utilising keywords for “mortgage advice Kendal” and that is in my catchment area, the research indicates that there are 11-50 searches a month on this.
 I know I have a 10% conversion so to me that is a potential 5 leads I could be missing on from one keyword.
 Do the same for “Pensions Carlisle” and “Financial Advice Lancaster” and all of a sudden from 3 keywords we can start seeing (in time [3-6months]) additional traffic and opportunity coming to our website of about 15-20 leads instead of 1 or 2.
 This is localised and specific keywords so less competition, look at the rating of 1-14 difficulty instead of the national difficulties of 46-51 rating.
-I would be safe to say less hours were needed to be successful on the localised keywords.
+I would be safe to say fewer hours were needed to be successful on the localised keywords.

 As you can see – Keyword understanding and research into the number of searches, the competitiveness and click through rates is essential to your website.
 Not having this in place is where your site will fall flat with no traffic.
 Understanding and implementing professional SEO services along with Keywords is essential and we hope we have helped you understand the value in traffic that it will provide.

-As a SEO provider ourselves, we offer SEO services at just £38.50 per hour – some of the cheapest SEO hourly rates in the UK.
+As an SEO provider ourselves, we offer SEO services at just £38.50 per hour – some of the cheapest SEO hourly rates in the UK.
 We are a localised targeting SEO provider meaning we find ways to get your business found locally and we are proud to use the best local marketing techniques in the SEO industry.

 If you want to know more about your SEO and its effectiveness, we are happy to discuss your business and online presence.
 Simply call 0800 193 0922